 For all websites, ongoing adherence to government-mandated Section 508 guidelines provides me with a current knowledge of usability and accessibility issues.

 This web development activity was balanced with outreach work that included developing handout and display materials for numerous events for the NASA Aviation Safety Program, including three years supporting the program’s detail-intensive presence at the EAA Airventure event and three years managing the logistics for the annual Weather Accident Prevention Review event.

-Support has continued with this conference since 2006, after event oversight was handed over to the IEEE and AIAA organizations for the following year’s event, as I responded to regular requests for documentation and event statistics vital to the Conference’s future and continued to support the event as Publications Chair, with a new website designed and developed for the event.
+Support has continued with this conference since 2006, after event oversight was handed over to the IEEE and AIAA organizations for the following year’s event, as I responded to regular requests for documentation and event statistics vital to the conference’s future and continued to support the event as web content manager with a website designed and developed for the event.

-The aforementioned work at Zin Technologies, including website development, transitioned me to Analex Corporation in the Fall of 2006 with a change in government contracts.
+The aforementioned work at Zin Technologies, including website development, transitioned me to Analex Corporation in the fall of 2006 with a change in government contracts.
 Notably, in the fall of 2007, I worked with a fellow NASA contractor to take the official, NASA CSS-based design theme and integrate it into the open-source WordPress content management system (CMS), performing proof-of-concept and Section 508 accessibility testing.
 Analex was eventually acquired by QinetiQ North America, so my role as NASA contractor continued.
-Most recently, in September 2012, I transitioned to DB Consulting Group, Inc, maintaining my current responsibilities.
+In September 2012, I transitioned to DB Consulting Group, Inc, continuing my responsibilities.